Loading...

 Is it because they should be using a range of language choices that keep the reader engaged and enrich the writing?
 Or writers should use the same adjectives and nouns throughout a piece of writing to keep it simple for the reader.

-A or B, pause the video and justify your answer now.
+A or B?
+Pause the video and justify your answer now.

 Welcome back.

-Let's see if you justify correctly, well done if you said A.
+Let's see if you justify correctly.

-Using a range of language choices keeps the reader engaged and enriches the writing.
+Well done if you said A, using a range of language choices keeps the reader engaged and enriches the writing.

 It makes your writing so much more interesting to read.

-Well done if you said A.
+Well done if you said that.

 Remember, we are looking for effective use of descriptive language, a range of precise vocabulary and spelling accuracy.

-Okay, pause the video and edit the vocabulary and spelling in your buildup now.
+Okay, pause the video and edit the vocabulary and spelling in your build-up now.

 Welcome back.

-So we had raising it well, that isn't very precise.
+So we had raising it, well, that isn't very precise.

 Raising the contraption to his eyes.